 - They’re dangerous – if your wheels suddenly find traction (especially if you aren’t using the handbrake), the car will suddenly shoot forwards.
 If there’s anything or anyone in front of you, they’ll feel the full force of an accelerating car.

-Aside from these, consider the genuine fire risk (leaving your car up in smoke but in a different than you probably envisaged) and the fact that burnouts have no actual benefit to your vehicle whatsoever.
-The case for burnouts is somewhat lacking – despite how cool they look.
+Aside from these, consider the authentic fire risk (leaving your car up in smoke but in a unique way than you probably envisaged) and the fact that burnouts have no actual benefit to your vehicle whatsoever.
+The case for burnouts is somewhat lacking – despite how spectacular they look.

 In Which Situations Are Burnouts A Good Idea?

 Road cars, though, are not designed for this – and neither are their tires.
-Consider the following aspects if you’re sure you want to try burnouts (perhaps for a movie, Instagram photo, or just for a laugh) in your automatic vehicle.
+Consider the following aspects if you’re certain you want to attempt burnouts (perhaps for a movie, Instagram photo, or just for a laugh) in your automatic vehicle.

 - Use your own land (or land belonging to a friend you have permission to use).
 Ensure it’s safe and there’s nothing directly in front of you.